|How does the school know if a child or young person needs extra help?|

 What other services does the school access including health, therapy and social care services?

 The SENCO manager has a postgraduate certificate of special educational needs and a postgraduate certificate of education management.
 The SENCO has the National SENCO Award.
 There is a Teacher who has additional qualifications in teaching pupils with specific learning difficulties.
 This Teacher is qualified to undertake Irlen screening tests.
-There are four qualified HLTAs: one who works with pupils who have difficulties with numeracy (she is also trained in moving and handling and holds a first aid certificate), this member of staff also works with pupils who have Communication difficulties; one HLTA who delivers literacy intervention and one HLTA who delivers literacy intervention and supports EAL students, one HLTA delivers behaviour interventions.
+There are three HLTAs: one who works with pupils who have difficulties with numeracy (she is also trained in moving and handling and holds a first aid certificate), this member of staff also works with pupils who have Communication difficulties; one HLTA who delivers literacy intervention and one HLTA who delivers literacy intervention and supports EAL students.
+Heads of year support pupils through behaviour interventions.
 We work with the Sensory Needs team and have access to a qualified teacher for the deaf, who monitors pupils with HI difficulties.
 In addition to this we have access to specialist staff for pupils with visual impairments, who work with pupils in school.
-We access outreach support from the IST.
+We access outreach support from Spring Lane School.
 Advice and support are also received from Early Break, Additional Needs Team, Educational Psychologist, CYPIC team, social services and the school nurse.
 We also receive support and advice from Elms Bank (Specialist School).
 School are now accessing Place2Be, this is a service that supports positive mental health and runs a counselling service in school.
-Place2Be will be working in school to promote positive mental health and wellbeing, as well as providing specialist support and advice to pupils, staff and parents/ carers.
+School have a project manager from Place2Be in school for 2 days a week, who co-ordinates the support for pupils in school.
+The project manager works closely with the pastoral and learning support departments to identify pupil that would benefit from support or counselling.
+Pupils can also self- refer into this service.
+This is part of our on-going work towards being a mentally healthy school and to promote positive mental health and wellbeing.
+Support can also be accessed by staff and can be offered to parents/ carers.

-We are part of the Bury Secondary Learning Collaborative and have regular access to specialist SEN training delivered by Bury Additional Needs Team.
-All staff are involved in relevant training, as appropriate for their roles in school, staff training sessions are deliver internally in school and through the local authority.
+We have regular access to specialist SEN training delivered by Bury Additional Needs Team.
+All staff are involved in relevant training, as appropriate for their roles in school, staff training sessions are delivered internally in school and through the local authority.